 If you need to take a semester off, you may apply for an official leave of absence for the fall or spring semesters, or submit a summer off request form.
 Please be sure to review graduation requirements and course availability in advance and develop an academic plan that enables you to retain steady academic progress and avoid problems at the time of your visa extension.

 If you are taking a leave of absence more than one semester (including a summer off), you are strongly encourage to cancel your visa when you leave Japan and re-apply for a student visa from outside of Japan.
 Consult with the visa coordinator in OSS concerning LOA and your visa before you leave Japan.

-Japanese Immigration expects all visa-sponsored students to graduate within four years (less for transfer students).
+Japanese Immigration expects all visa-sponsored students to earn a bachelor’s degree and graduate in a timely manner (within four years; less for transfer students).
 Students who are making poor progress towards degree completion and who fail to complete the program within four years will be requested to provide the Immigration Bureau with documentation explaining the reason(s) for not completing the program.
-You should understand that visa renewal is at the sole discretion of the Japanese Immigration Bureau and TUJ has no control over their decisions and how those decisions may affect you.
+Visa renewal is at the sole discretion of the Japanese Immigration Bureau and TUJ has no control over their decisions and how those decisions may affect the student.

 Students in their last semester of study before degree completion who are unable to earn the required credits to graduate may be granted one additional semester of visa sponsorship in order to finish their degree.
 Extending visa sponsorship is also discretionary, and the request for visa sponsorship extension will be thoroughly reviewed.
-TUJ will not support your visa beyond one semester extension regardless of circumstances.
+TUJ will not support a visa beyond this semester extension regardless of circumstances.

 Maintain a minimum 2.0 GPA